 Thomas Whitfield arrived from London on the brig Alice in May 1833.

+Whitfield countered with a charge of his own - See Whitfield v.
+Caswell.
 According to a surgeon named Russell who resided in Sydney and who was acquainted with Dr. Whitfield in London, Whitfield had kept a druggist shop in South Audley Street, London.